Gm4ch/Java_Programs/README.md

 ![0_lKkGHVI5t-XlEfMD](https://user-images.githubusercontent.com/90480288/200414496-03270dd9-b065-4dfa-9c8c-841122067f5b.png)

 4. The fourth program is called CarsArray.
 This program was designed to practice using arrays.
 It takes the input of 7 cars and their prices and manipulates them printing a final list to the user.
 One thing could do in the future is alphabitcly sort the cars with two nested loops or a library.

+5. The fifth program is A binary search program. this program itterates through a 1 dimentional array that is sorted by numerical value, and finds a deignated number within it.